 "So much of global growth is going to come from emerging markets.
 We need the investment community to reach out to them.
 It's absolutely critical that we join up and that the developed, emerging and frontier markets to work together."

-DAVID HARRIS,

-NEW SYSTEM

-Head of Sustainable Business, London Stock Exchange Group

-→ PAGE 16

-Rebalancing of global investment flows is urgently needed.
+DAVID HARRIS, Head of Sustainable Business, London Stock Exchange Group → PAGE 16 NEW SYSTEM Reform of ESG rating is essential.
+Better and more nuanced reporting will help.
+Current systems assigning a single number or letter to a perceived level of risk, do not take into account different cultural practices, the relative reliance of emerging economies on carbonproducing industries, or the invisible effects of weighting for geographical location or across the three ESG pillars.

+"The elimination of cultural bias must not be confused with tolerance of practices on which we must remain strictly intransigent.
+What we are trying to highlight is the bias of ESG analytical grids, to adjust them to frameworks that do not fit the traditional standards of the western corporate world."
+JACQUES ATTALI Founder and Chairman, Jacques Attali & Associates → PAGE 12 REBALANCING Rebalancing of global investment flows is urgently needed.
 Current systems punish the countries that are suffering most from the effects of climate change and deprive them of capital resources they need to invest in cleaner technology and generate wealth.
 They punish perceived failure rather than rewarding ambition on the journey to transition.
 "When you look at the amount of investment that is missing, the vast majority is in emerging markets.
 If institutional investors and the financial system don't deliver a solution, we simply won't meet the UN Sustainable Development Goals.
-Rather than a funding gap, we are actually facing an ISABELLE MILLAT Head of Sustainable Investment Solutions, Societe Generale investment gap." → PAGE 20
+Rather than a funding gap, we are actually facing an investment gap."
+ISABELLE MILLAT Head of Sustainable Investment Solutions, Societe Generale → PAGE 20

-REBALANCING Many investment stakeholders across the world are pointing out the current bias of ESG and attempting to address it.
+COMMUNICATION Many investment stakeholders across the world are pointing out the current bias of ESG and attempting to address it.
 There are many examples of intelligent and well-delivered investment.
 It is time to start a global conversation about how the global ESG system needs to evolve in order to enhance inclusion and equitable participation by all emerging economies.